 The requirements in clause 9.9A.2.5 apply for periodic and triggered RSTD measurements without FH, provided:

-- PRS-RSTD related side conditions for 2 Rx RedCap UE given in clause 10.1A.x.1 for FR1 and FR2 are fulfilled, for a corresponding Band, or
+- RSTD related side conditions for 2 Rx RedCap UE given in clause 10.1A.x.1 for FR1 and FR2 are fulfilled, for a corresponding band, or

-- PRS-RSTD related side conditions for 1 Rx RedCap UE given in clause 10.1A.x.2 for FR1 are fulfilled, for a corresponding Band.
+- RSTD related side conditions for 1 Rx RedCap UE given in clause 10.1A.x.2 for FR1 are fulfilled, for a corresponding band.

 The requirements in clause 9.9A.2.6 apply for periodic and triggered RSTD measurements with FH, provided:

-- PRS-RSTD related side conditions for 2 Rx RedCap UE given in clause 10.1A.x.3 for FR1 and FR2 are fulfilled, for a corresponding Band. or
+- RSTD related side conditions for 2 Rx RedCap UE given in clause 10.1A.x.3 for FR1 and FR2 are fulfilled, for a corresponding band. or

-- PRS-RSTD related side conditions for 1 Rx RedCap UE given in clause 10.1A.x.4 for FR1 are fulfilled, for a corresponding Band.
+- RSTD related side conditions for 1 Rx RedCap UE given in clause 10.1A.x.4 for FR1 are fulfilled, for a corresponding band.

 9.9A.2.3 Measurement Capability